thomashilke/DebuggerVisualizerMinimalExample/Readme.md

 as is also mentionned in the documentation of [DebuggerTypeProxy](https://learn.microsoft.com/en-us/visualstudio/debugger/using-debuggertypeproxy-attribute?view=vs-2022#using-generics-with-debuggertypeproxy).

-Some old documentation mention that debugger visualizers [support any managed class except the type `object` and `Array`](https://learn.microsoft.com/en-us/visualstudio/debugger/create-custom-visualizers-of-data?view=vs-2022#write-custom-visualizers).
+Some pages in the documentation mention that debugger visualizers [support any managed class except the type `object` and `Array`](https://learn.microsoft.com/en-us/visualstudio/debugger/create-custom-visualizers-of-data?view=vs-2022#write-custom-visualizers).

 The following tables sums up each expression, which visualizer is